timholy/Revise.jl/README.md

 - changes to type definitions
 - function or method deletions
-- changes to macros that affect method definitions
 - file or module renames
+- changes to macros that affect method definitions, or to functions that affect generated function expansion.
+To work around this issue, you may explicitly call `revise(module)` to force reevaluating every definition in `module`.
 - changes in files that are omitted by Revise (you should see a warning about these).
 Revise has to be able to statically parse the paths in your package; statements like `include("file2.jl")` are easy but `include(string((length(Core.ARGS)>=2 ?
 Core.ARGS[2] : ""), "build_h.jl"))` cannot be handled.

 These kinds of changes require that you restart your Julia session.